gyroflow/gyroflow/README.md

 - Fully multi-threaded
 - Rolling shutter correction
 - Supports already stabilized GoPro videos (captured with Hypersmooth enabled) (Hero 8 and up)
-- Direct YUV rendering, up to 16 bit with no data loss whatsoever (no conversion to RGB)
+- Supports and renders 10-bit videos (and higher, up to 16-bit 4:4:4, direct YUV rendering with no data loss (no conversion to RGB))
 - Visual chart with gyro data (supports gyro, accel, magnetometer and quaternions)
 - Visual display of smoothed quaternions
 - Real time offset adjustments